mapbox/mapbox-maps-flutter/README.md

 The Mapbox Maps Flutter Plugin allows full customization of the look of the map used in your application.

 ### Set a style
-You can specify the initial style uri at `MapView.styleUri`, or load it at runtime using `MapboxMap.loadStyleURI` / `MapboxMap.loadStyleJson` :
+You can specify the initial style uri at `MapWidget.styleUri`, or load it at runtime using `MapboxMap.loadStyleURI` / `MapboxMap.loadStyleJson` :

 ```
   mapboxMap.loadStyleURI(Styles.LIGHT);